 When hunting for the best deal, it's important to consider what may not be included in your rental car's initial up-front quote.
 Use the information below to uncover hidden car rental fees so you can rest assured you won't run into any unwelcomed surprises on your trip!

 Every traveler wants to find the best deals when planning a vacation abroad, but some rental car costs may not always be what they seem.
 Additional fees, taxes, and surcharges might not be clearly stated in your car rental contract with the other guys, but Auto Europe is dedicated to making your booking process transparent and easy to understand!
-Find out how much you'll really end up paying for your rental after all is said and done, and you'll avoid any unpleasant surprises when you pick up your vehicle.
 A well-informed traveler is a happy traveler, so check out the information below to learn everything you need to know about hidden car rental fees.

-Click on any car rental fee to jump to detailed information
+Click on any car rental fee for definitions and more information

 Appears on car rental contracts as: VAT Tax, Value Added Tax